Grease Colors Tell Us About Grease Quality

 A change in color can also indicate that one form of grease has combined with another.
 It is imperative that immediate action be made to determine how and why this occurred.
 You should be cautious about applying the wrong grease to your machine.
 For different types of grease, use different fittings, such as standard fittings for stand-alone bearings and button-head fittings for electric motor bearings to avoid contamination.
 This will take care of your grease discoloration problems.
 Another option is to leave a mound of grease on the grease fitting to demonstrate the correct color.

-Although the color of grease may provide useful information, keep in mind that it is just employed as a label to identify the type of grease.
-However, no grease color is guaranteed to identify a certain thickening type, even within a single grease manufacturer's selections.
+Although grease color can provide useful information, it mainly serves as a label to identify the type of grease.
+However, no manufacturer guarantees that a specific grease color corresponds to a certain thickening type, even within a single selection.

 Grease Colors